TestieTendie/hello-world-sourcepawn/README.md

 **PrintHello:** This function is triggered by the timer created in ChatCommand.
 It sends the "Hello, World!" message to the player who triggered the timer.

+<h2 align="center">named-delayed-chat-hello-world.sp</h2>

+This version contains the plugin's name and other details for identification, currently our plugin showed only by its filename when entering the ```sm plugins list``` command in the server console, now it has a full set of information.

+**pluginInfo:** This plugin has a `pluginInfo` struct that provides the name, author, description, version, and URL of the plugin.

 <h1 align="center">How to Use</h1>

 - Clone this repository.